raxhvl/helium/README.md

-# Helium
+# Helium 🎈

-Helium is a lightweight, experimental implementation of the EVM in haskell.
+Helium is a _frivolous_ collection of lightweight, experimental implementations of the EVM in various languages.